Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 August 1977: Met Maria Shriver

-1977: Publication of "Arnold: The Education of a Bodybuilder" and Appearance in "Pumping Iron"
+1977: Publication of "Arnold: The Education of a Bodybuilder" and appearance in "Pumping Iron"

-August 1978: Moray issued an ultimatum
+August 1978: Sue Moray issued an ultimatum

 1979: Enrolled in University of Wisconsin–Superior

-May 1980: Graduation from the University of Wisconsin–Superior
+May 1980: Graduated from University of Wisconsin–Superior

-September 17, 1983: Schwarzenegger becomes a U.S. citizen
+September 17, 1983: Naturalized U.S. Citizen

 In 1983, Arnold Schwarzenegger became a citizen of the United States.